arsalan0c/dafny-of-python/README.md

 ```

 ## Acknowledgements
-This tool was develop as part of my final year project, with the valuable guidance of [Professor Chin Wei Ngan](https://www.comp.nus.edu.sg/cs/bio/chinwn/).
+This tool was developed as part of my final year project, with the valuable guidance of [Professor Chin Wei Ngan](https://www.comp.nus.edu.sg/cs/bio/chinwn/).